 The purpose of the Academic Approval Council (AAC) is to review, monitor, and advance academic program curricular content and design.
 Reporting to the Head of Academic Affairs and Operations or designate, the Academic Approval Council’s mandate is to:

-- model routes
+- Review and approve model routes for approved programs

 - Reviewing and maintaining evidence of continuous curriculum quality improvement